How to Keep Grass Green and Achieve a Healthy Lawn

 Tip No. 1: Adjust your cutting height to the time of year.

+The best height to cut grass depends on the type of grass, the region and the time of year.
 For cool-climate grasses, use a 1-1/2 in. cutting height for the first mowing of the year to remove dead grass and allow more sunlight to reach the crowns of the grass plants.
 Raise the blade during the heat of summer to two inches or more.
 Then lower the blade back to 1-1/2 in. for the last cutting of the year.
 For warm-climate grasses, these heights will be about 1/2 in. lower.
+Here are a few tips to help you save your lawn during water scarcity and drought.

 When adjusting your blade height, measure from a hard surface to the bottom of the mower deck, then add 1/4 in.
 Most blades sit 1/4 in. above the bottom of the deck.